LIFE IN CELTIC TIMES

 Celtic Warfare

-Warfare was common during the iron age and many hill forts (fortified settlements) were built at that time.
+Warfare was common during the Iron Age and many hill forts (fortified settlements) were built at that time.
 (Although there were also many open villages and farms).
 The Celts fought from horses or light wooden chariots.
 They threw spears and fought with swords.
-The Celts had wooden shields and some wore chain mail.
+The Celts had wooden shields and some wore chainmail.

 Celtic Society

-Celtic society was hierarchical.
-At the top was a class of nobles headed by a king or chieftain.
+At the top of Celtic society was a class of nobles headed by a king or chieftain.
 Below them were the craftsmen (of whom metalworkers were the most important).
 Then came the farmers who provided the food supply and also fought for the chief.
-There was also a class of slaves in Celtic England.
-However the Celts were divided into tribes.
-There was no political unity among them and a great deal of fighting.

 The Celts grew crops in rectangular fields.
-They raised pigs, sheep and cattle.
+They raised pigs, sheep, and cattle.
 They stored grain in pits lined with stone or wicker and sealed with clay.
 The Celts also brewed beer from barley.

 Trade with Europe was common.
-Metals like copper, tin, iron and lead were exported from England.
-Wool, cloth, skins and grain were also exported.
+Metals like copper, tin, iron, and lead were exported from England.
+Wool, cloth, skins, and grain were also exported.
 Luxury goods like fine pottery and expensive metal goods were imported from Europe.
-At first the Celts used iron bars as a form of currency but by about 50 BC they were using gold coins.
+At first, the Celts used iron bars as a form of currency but by about 50 BC they were using gold coins.

 Celtic Homes

-The Celts lived in round houses.
+The Celts lived in roundhouses.
 They were built around a central pole with horizontal poles radiating outwards from it.
 They rested on vertical poles.
 Walls were of wattle and daub and roofs were thatched.
 Around the walls inside the huts were benches, which also doubled up as beds.
 The Celts also used low tables.

 Celtic Clothes

-The Celts made dyes from plants, woad, for blue, madder, for red and weld for yellow.
+The Celts made dyes from plants, woad, for blue, madder, for red, and weld for yellow.

 Celtic Games